apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #cassandra.keyspace.replication=3
 ```

-since the scylladb database itself is an "optimized version" based on cassandra, if the user does not have scylladb installed, they can also use cassandra as the backend storage directly.
+Since the scylladb database itself is an "optimized version" based on cassandra, if the user does not have scylladb installed, they can also use cassandra as the backend storage directly.
 They only need to change the backend and serializer to scylladb, and the host and post point to the seeds and port of the cassandra cluster.
-Yes, but it is not recommended to do so, it will not take advantage of scylladb itself。
+Yes, but it is not recommended to do so, it will not take advantage of scylladb itself.

-initialize the database (required only on first startup)
+Initialize the database (required only on first startup)

 ```bash
 cd hugegraph-${version}
 bin/init-store.sh
 ```

-start server
+Start server

 ```bash
 bin/start-hugegraph.sh